polca/premise/docs/faq.rst

 Can ``premise`` manage an efficiency evolution for the additional inventories?
 ______________________________________________________________________________

-Yes, via the use of data packages.
+Yes, via the use of data packages (see User-defined scenarios section).
 It is possible to map the efficiency of processes to a variable.
 That variable can vary over time and across scenarios.

 Efficiency adjustments
 ----------------------